-Only administrators can create reports, but end users can view and star reports, apply filters, and export report data from a view or form action .
+Only administrators can create reports, but end-users can view and star reports, apply filters, view historical data, and export report data from a view or form action.

 For information on creating a report and adding form elements, Create a New Report and Report Elements.